Bergen Light Rail: Route

-The light rail is now connected from Lagunen via Kokstad to Bergen Airport, Flesland.
-Both Sørås and Indre Steinsvik have experienced rapid housing construction without a corresponding increase of public transport.
+The light rail is connected from Lagunen via Sandsli and Kokstad to Bergen Airport, Flesland.
+Both Sørås and Indre Steinsvik had experienced rapid housing construction without a corresponding increase of public transport.
 Further out is a large corporate center with many of Bergen's largest employers, such as Telenor, Equinor and BKK.
-The area was built without sufficient roads or public transport, and has among the worst road congestion in the urban area.
-Building the light rail line to Flesland supplements the airport shuttles and offer cheaper service for locals and employees at the airport.
-Another incentive to build to Flesland was that there was sufficient available land which allows a large depot to be constructed.
-After the line was opened to Lagunen, there was insufficient space at Kronstad to house additional trams.
-The line to the airport opened in 2017.
+The area was built without sufficient roads or public transport.
+Building the light rail line to Flesland also greatly improved the access to the airport from the city, offering a reasonably priced service for locals and employees at the airport.
+Another incentive to build to Flesland was that there was sufficient available land at Kokstad which allowed a large maintenance depot to be constructed there.
+During the first years, there was a small depot at Kronstad, which had become too small after the second extension.
+The track between Lagunen and Birkelandsskiftet was officially opened on 15 August 2016.
+The last part of the track was awaiting the opening of the new terminal building of Bergen airport, as the stop is intertwined with the airport terminal.
+The official opening of the final part of line 1 took place on 21 April 2017.